caiolouro/proffy-web/README.md

 Proffy website project using React for the Next Level Week #2 by Rocketseat.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To run this project, you need to install Node.js and Yarn.
+To choose which browser you would like to use hot reload linked to, use the `BROWSER` environment variable (the project is prepared to use an `.env` file if you want).

 ## Available Scripts

 In the project directory, you can run: